 There are 2 main differences:

 - Income statement follows accrual accounting, whereas a cash flow statement does not.
-Thus, entries in a cash flow statement are recorded only when money exchanges hands.
+Thus, entries in it are recorded only when money exchanges hands.

 - Income statement also records non-cash revenues and expenses.
 Cash Flow Statement is strictly for cash transactions only.